NilavoBoral/mcp-bot/README.md

 # 🤖 MCP Bot

-An interactive chat UI for interacting with your MCP Tools using Language models.
+An interactive chat UI for communicating with your MCP Tools using Language models.
 MCP Bot makes it simple to connect to an MCP endpoint, configure your model, and start chatting with intelligent agent tools — all from a friendly, browser-based interface.

 ## ✨ Features